Best All-Terrain Tires for Nissan Xterra

 Atturo Trail Blade A/T All Terrain 265/70R18 116T Light Truck Tire

-If you drive a lifted or stock Nissan Xterra and want a tire that balances on-road manners with off-road bite, the Atturo Trail Blade A/T 265/70R18 is a solid pick—its 116T load rating and all-terrain design suit light trucks and SUVs, giving you the durability and traction you need for mixed-use adventures.
-You’ll appreciate the 50,000-mile limited tread life warranty and rim protector that guards against wheel curbing.
-Stone throwers eject debris to protect the casing, and Hydrocarbon Free oil reduces environmental impact.
-Overall, this tire improves performance and durability for varied terrain without sacrificing highway comfort.
+If you drive a lifted or wheel-upgraded Nissan Xterra and want a tire that balances on-road manners with off-road bite, the Atturo Trail Blade A/T 265/70R18 is worth comparing.
+Its 116T load rating and all-terrain design suit light trucks and SUVs, giving you the durability and traction needed for mixed-use adventures.
+The article-listed features include a 50,000-mile limited tread life warranty, rim protector, stone throwers to help eject debris, and Hydrocarbon Free oil.

-Best For: Drivers of lifted or stock Jeeps, light trucks, SUVs (like the Nissan Xterra) who want a balance of on-road comfort and off-road capability with a durable, all-terrain tire.
+Best For: Xterra drivers with compatible 18-inch wheels who want a balance of on-road comfort and off-road capability with a durable, all-terrain tire.

 Pros: